jcn12/Movies/README.md

 # Movies

-Simple nodejs app for using expressjs with sequelize package.
+Simple nodejs website for using expressjs with sequelize package.

 ## How to use